 Treatment and prognosis

-Total colectomy is curative of both the intestinal symptoms and of the potential risk of colorectal carcinoma.
-Medical therapy is able in some cases to control the colonic disease but does not remove the need to carefully and regularly screen for malignancy.
+Total colectomy is curative of both the intestinal symptoms and the potential risk of colorectal carcinoma.
+Medical therapy is able to control the colonic disease in some cases but does not remove the need for regular screening for malignancy.

 Due to close surveillance patients with ulcerative colitis have a normal or even slightly improved survival compared to normal population 3.
 This is clearly not the case if the disease is not diagnosed or treatment not available.

 - 10-15% of cases initially presenting as ulcerative colitis later progress to Crohn disease

 - patients with ulcerative colitis may have a higher incidence of perianal disease than the general population 11